Azure-Samples/appservice-builtinauth-bicep/README.md

     It will prompt you to login and to provide a name (like "authapp") and location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.

 5. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI, and you should see the front page of the app! 🎉 If you see an error, open the Azure Portal from the URL in the command output, navigate to the App Service, select Logstream, and check the logs for any errors.

+## Costs

+Pricing varies per region and usage, so it isn't possible to predict exact costs for your usage.
+You can try the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) for the resources:

+* Azure App Service: Basic Tier with 1 CPU core, 1.75 GB RAM.
+[Pricing](https://azure.microsoft.com/pricing/details/app-service/linux/)
+* Microsoft Entra: Free for up to 50,000 monthly active users.
+[Pricing](https://www.microsoft.com/security/business/microsoft-entra-pricing)

+⚠️ To reduce unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.

 ## Local development